yoursunny/WifiEspNow/README.md

-# ESP-NOW Arduino library for ESP8266
+# ESP-NOW Arduino library for ESP8266 and ESP32